srilakshmikanthanp/chatviewer/apps/web/README.md

 # Web - chatviewer

 This is the web application for the chatviewer.
+Visit the [chatviewer](https://chatviewer.netlify.app) to see the application.